JorgeAgue/Atmosphere-Hekate-Auto-downloader/README.md

 # Features
 Automatic Download: Automatically downloads the required assets from the respective Atmosphere/Hekate release pages needed to update your modded Switch

+Automatic Extraction: Automatically extracts the Atmosphere and Hekate zip files into a newly created folder

+Automatic Cleanup:After extracting the zip files, the original unzipped versions are removed

 # To-do
 ✅ Automatically the download the latest versions of Atmosphere & Hekate

-☐ Give more feedback to the user
+✅ Give more feedback to user

-☐ Place downloaded contents into newly created folder
+✅ Place downloaded contents into newly created folder

-☐ Unzip the ZIP files into folder and delete the unzipped versions
+✅ Unzip the ZIP files into folder and delete the unzipped versions

-☐ Refactor code into separate methods
+✅ Refactor code into separate methods

-☐ Refactor the URL conversion to reduce hard cording
+✅ Refactor the URL conversion to reduce hard cording

-☐ Handle HTTP 403 error
+✅ Handle HTTP 403 error

+☐ Handle File already exists error